-According to the American Academy of Dermatology, sunscreen with a 30 SPF will block 97 percent of the sun’s harmful rays.
-If you burn easily, purchase sunscreen with 50 SPF or higher, which blocks 98 percent.
+According to the American Academy of Dermatology, sunscreen with a 30 SPF will block 97% of the sun’s harmful rays.
+If you burn easily, purchase sunscreen with 50 SPF or higher, which blocks 98% of UV rays.
 Unfortunately, there isn’t a sunscreen that will block out 100% of harmful UV rays.

 For children, the best protection is clothing and shade.
 Look for specific sunscreens for children that include zinc oxide or titanium dioxide.
 These products leave a white film on the skin that actually blocks the rays.

-In addition to wearing sunscreen, Dr. Wysong recommended seeking shade, wearing protective clothing or hats, and avoiding peak UV hours.
+In addition to wearing sunscreen, experts recommended seeking shade, wearing protective clothing or hats, and avoiding peak UV hours.

 Sunscreen application: how much and how often?

-Many people select the correct SPF but still get sunburned.
+Many people select the correct SPF but, still get sunburned.
 There are two reasons: uneven application and failure to reapply.
-In fact, the American Academy of Dermatology estimates most people apply only 25-50 percent of the recommended amount of one ounce, or enough to fill a shot glass.
+In fact, the American Academy of Dermatology estimates most people apply only 25-50% of the recommended amount of one ounce, or enough to fill a shot glass.

 Concerned about past skin exposure to the sun?
 The Department of Dermatology at Keck Medicine of USC is recognized nationally for providing the highest quality of dermatology care.

 Schedule an appointment with a dermatologist to learn more.
-If you are in the Los Angeles area, make an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://dermatology.keckmedicine.org/
+If you’re in the Los Angeles area, make an appointment by calling (800) USC-CARE (800-872-2273) or by visiting https://dermatology.keckmedicine.org/